basemprince/pogo-pvp-assistant/README.md

 * Dropdown menus to choose which form of pokemon (if available) is currenlty on the field, and for fast and charge moves that updates based on the chosen moves
 * Screen recording functionality
 * Energy accumulation tracking along with energy deduction when charge moves are thrown (not accurate - needs further work)
+* Saves seen Pokémons to a battle records CSV file

 # To-Do
 * <del> Automate finding the ROI location for Pokémon information to make it work with any phone / resolution